codeclinic/wp-spamfree/readme.txt

 2. Open `wp-comments-post.php` in the root directory of your WordPress install.
 Near the beginning of the file and immediately after the line with `nocache_headers();` (located somewhere in the first few lines of code), add this single line to your code:
 `include(dirname(__FILE__)."/wp-content/plugins/wp-spamfree/inc-commentvalidation.php");`

-(Be sure to remove backticks if copying this line from the readme.txt.)

 3. As always, **activate** the plugin on your WordPress plugins page.

 You're done!
 Sit back and see what it feels like to live without comment spam!